aspotic/aspotic.github.io/_source/content/post/draft_2021_04_26_epoxy_yeti_mag_slider.md

 let it set

 # Finish the magslider
-slice off any big epoxy bubbles with an exacto knife use a fine grit wet sandpaper to clean up the epoxy polish the magslider with polish compound or a heat treatment
+slice of any big epoxy bubbles with an exacto knife use a fine grit wet sandpaper to clean up the epoxy polish the magslider with polish compound or a heat treatment